 Kuala Terengganu is a city with over 250,000 people located towards the northern end of the east coast and close to the popular island of Redang.
 Many people that come through here just to go straight to Redang, which is a shame!
 There are many places to visit in Terengganu, making it worth a stopover even if you can only spend a night.

 Kuala Terengganu is in a pretty spot centred on a promontory on the South China Sea.
-It was a fishing village before oil was found here, and now rapid development has lead to a great waterfront area.
-You’ll also find one of the best Chinatowns in Malaysia – the best place in Terengganu for yummy food!
-The area is picturesque, with kampong-style stilt houses and of course some great food!
+It was a fishing village before oil was found here.
+Now rapid development has lead to a great waterfront area.
+You’ll also find one of the best Chinatowns in Malaysia.
+This is also the best place in Terengganu for yummy food!
+The area is picturesque, with kampong-style stilt houses.

 And that’s not even mentioning the best aspect of this city – its friendly people.
 It’s the friendliest place I have been to in Malaysia and that’s saying a lot.

 If you are exploring the east coast of Malaysia, definitely add Kuala Terengganu to your list as there are plenty of interesting places in Terengganu to visit.